tharidu/breakingcaptcha/report/CAPTCHA-report.md

 ![simplegenerated2](pics/rgy8a.jpg)

 ## Deep CNN model
-We will be using a deep CNN with 3 ReLu layers and 2 fully connected layers to solve the captchas.
+We will be using a deep CNN with three ReLU layers and two fully connected layers to solve the captchas.
 Each digit is represented by 36 neurons in the output layer.
 The 3 convolutional layers with ReLu activation function have the sizes of 32, 64, and 128.
 5x5 filter size was used in all layers.
 After each convolutional layer there is a max pooling of 2.